ntanmayee/ntanmayee.github.io/_posts/2018-04-10-resources-causal-inference.markdown

 use_math: true
 ---

-Here is a list of resources to get started on Causality, Causal Inference and Counterfactual Reasoning.
+Here is a list of resources to get started on Causality, Causal Inference and Counterfactual Reasoning. <!--more-->

 ## Reading
 * If you have 10 minutes, read this blog post - it's very easy to read, it's recent (as of 18th July, 2018), and gives an overall perspective of why causal inference might be a good framework to try - [[blog]](https://www.inference.vc/untitled/)

 * If you have an hour to spare, read *The Art and Science of Cause and Effect* by Judea Pearl.
 This is the transcript of a public lecture by Judea Pearl delivered November 1996, and it brilliantly motivates why we need causality, and gives an overview of what the theory allows us to do.  [[pdf]](http://bayes.cs.ucla.edu/BOOK-2K/causality2-epilogue.pdf)

 * If you have 8-10 hours to spare, and want to get into some level of detail, read Cosma Shalizi's lecture notes for the course on Advanced Data Analysis